-Non-invasive prenatal testing or NIPT is a new screening test that can be performed during pregnancy to check for certain chromosomal or genetic abnormalities.
+Non-invasive prenatal testing or NIPT is a new screening test that can be performed during pregnancy to check for certain chromosomal or genetic conditionss.
 It’s important to understand how these tests are performed and what they can tell you about your baby so that you can make informed choices about your care.
 Here are the key things that you should know about non-invasive prenatal testing.

 How is the Test Performed?